jmcameron/compnent_permissions_test/README.md

      for a suitable group with the required permissions.
-All groups will be checked and the one with the least authority will be used (eg, if both Author and Publisher have the required permission, Author will be chosen since Publisher is more authoritative).
+All groups will be checked and the one with the least authority will be used (eg, if both Author and Publisher have the required permission, Author will be chosen since Publisher has more authority).

   4. This new feature would only be applied to any custom component-specific rule in a components 'access.xml'.
 This approach cannot be used to